 Natural Code LLC is a Private Equity Investment group formed to identify a naturally occurring code.
 Our mission is to discover, develop and commercialize core principles of nature which give rise to information, consciousness and intelligence.

 Natural Code LLC will pay the researcher $100,000 for the initial discovery of such a code.
 If the newly discovered process is defensibly patentable, we will secure the patent(s).
 Once patents are granted, we will pay the full prize amount to the discoverer in exchange for the rights.
 Our investment group will locate or develop commercial applications for the technology.

 The discoverer will retain a percentage of ongoing ownership of the technology, sharing in future profits of the company, while benefitting from the extensive finance, marketing and technology experience of our investment group.
-Prize amount as of Summer 2017 is $5 million.
-The prize caps at $10 million.
+Prize amount as of May 31, 2019 is $10 million.